Here’s all about repotting Rubber Plants including the preferred soil mix, how to do it, plus the aftercare.

 Rubber Plants are almost foolproof if you’re in the market for a large indoor plant.
 They grow fast (quicker than most houseplants) and thrive in bright light.
 Because of their vigorous growth rate, yours will need a larger pot at least once.

 All of this you read here applies to all Rubber Plant varieties, whether the foliage is solid or variegated.

 Ficus elastica is their botanical name.
 Besides Rubber Plant, other common names they’re called are Rubber Tree, Rubber Fig, and India Rubber Tree.
-They grow outdoors year-round in temperate climates and can reach 80-100’ in nature.
+They grow outdoors year-round in temperate climates and can reach 80-100′ in nature.
 This is about repotting Rubber Plants in pots as indoor plants.